changhaz/Email-Service/README.md

 [mymail.zhengchanghai.com](http://mymail.zhengchanghai.com/)

-Note:
-* Cross-Browser compatibility is not well supported.
+* Note: cross-browser compatibility is not well supported.
 All tests are done in Chrome.